-There are many ways to speak the language of love.
+There are many ways to speak the language of love – let’s have a look at the love languages of Elephants.
 We each give and receive it in a way inherent to us, whether it be in words, action or quality time together.
 We experience it differently with friends, family and loved ones, each relationship unique in understanding.
 Beauty lies in such variety, enabling us to encounter a diverse range of connections.

 The animal kingdom, too, displays a wide assortment of relationships.
 From the communities of white-fronted bee-eaters, to the mutual exchange of the buffalo and ox-pecker, to the male Jacana raising its chicks alone.
 Dynamics vary to extremes, from maternal to savage survival and everything in between.